-Comparative figures should be given for all items in the Statement of Total Return, Statement of Financial Position, Statement of Movements of Unitholders' Funds, for sector percentage totals in the Statement of Portfolio, Statement of Cash Flows (for Property Funds) and Distribution Statement (for Property Funds).
+Comparative figures should be disclosed for all items in the Statement of Total Return, Statement of Financial Position, Statement of Movements of Unitholders' Funds (for unit trust), for sector percentage totals in the Statement of Portfolio, Statement of Changes in Net Assets Attributable to Shareholders (for VCC), Statement of Cash Flows (for Property Funds) and Distribution Statement (for Property Funds).
 There should be comparative figures for the same interim period in the previous financial year for the Statement of Total Return, but the last audited figures (i.e. at the end of the last full accounting period) for the other statements.

-19 In preparation of the interim financial statements, a unit trust should include a disclosure (where applicable), to provide additional information that are useful for the reader of financial statements, such as the scenario when de-consolidation applied.
+In preparation of the interim financial statements, a unit trust or VCC should include a disclosure (where applicable), to provide additional information that are useful for the reader of financial statements, such as the scenario when de-consolidation has been applied.